Dhaka, Fri, Apr 2019

 He warned them: "It's not Islam's fight against the West.
 It's a fight against all of you."

-Bangladesh started their three-match ODI series…
+Bangladesh clinched the three-match ODI series…